danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Modularity

+RIOT decomposes into small modules.
 Being modular lets RIOT address many different memory, functionality, and performance demands.
 It also helps development efforts to scale in a widely distributed community.

 Modules should be abstracted from one another as cleanly as possible.
 It should be easy for users to manage or exploit this modularity, for example through